rjoleary/cs452-kernel/README.md

   tall.
 - There is a relatively long pause before entering and exiting the prompt.
 This ensures the switches have powered off, but can probably be more streamlined.
+- Corrupt data from the UART is treated like regular data.

 ## List of files